rharbird/ucl-microbit-robotics-readthedocs/source/motors.rst

 Servo Motors
 ************************
 Let's begin by taking a look at the servo motor.
 There are two types of servo – the first type is one where you can choose an angle to which the arms should rotate; the second goes round and round at a speed you set.
 We’re going to use the first type.

 .. image:: pictures/futabaS3003.jpg

-  :scale: 60 %
+Futaba S3003 servo motor

 Servos are used all over the place in both daily life and in robotics.
 A servo might retract the tray of a DVD player or might be used in radio controlled